Shutdown Squeezes IRS Workers Just As The Tax-Filing Season Is About To Start

 Many furloughed workers are preoccupied with their financial struggles, says Tony Reardon, national president of the National Treasury Employees Union, which represents 70,000 IRS workers.
 The union says some workers have been unable to report to work.

-"How are they going to handle commuting costs, child care costs," or even buying lunch, he says.
+"How are they going to handle commuting costs, child care costs" or even buying lunch? he says.

 So what do all these complexities mean for the 150 million Americans filing individual tax returns and those expecting refunds?